MetaMask/eth-passthrough-keyring/README.md

 An implementation of MetaMask's [Keyring interface](https://github.com/MetaMask/eth-simple-keyring#the-keyring-class-protocol), that uses exposed ethereum RPC accounts to pass transactions through for signing.

-In most regards, it works in the same way as [eth-hd-keyring](https://github.com/MetaMask/eth-hd-keyring), but using a TREZOR device.
-However there are a number of differences:

-- Because the keys are stored in the device, operations that rely on the device will fail if there is no TREZOR device attached, or a different TREZOR device is attached.
-- It does not support the `signMessage`, `signTypedData` or `exportAccount` methods, because TREZOR devices do not support these operations.
-- The method `signPersonalMessage` requires the firmware version 2.0.7+ for TREZOR Model T and 1.6.2+ on TREZOR ONE

 Using
 -----